Skip to content

 6. Click the Submit button to be redirected to a success screen with some additional information as to what you can do next.

-7. Click on on Go to your package to view your package details view.
+7. Click on Go to your package to view the Package Details.
 Enter the docker pull command

 Now you’re all set to start tracking your Docker images with Scarf.
 Any time your image is downloaded, Scarf will report some basic information: